 We use the DiskBench storage benchmarking tool to test file transfer performance with a custom dataset.
-We copy a 50GB dataset including 31,227 files of various types, like pictures, PDFs, and videos to a new folder and then follow-up with a reading test of a newly-written 6.5GB zip file.
+First, we copy a 50GB dataset including 31,227 files of various types, like pictures, PDFs, and videos, to a new folder.
+We then follow up with a read test of a newly-written 6.5GB zip file.

 Trace Testing – PCMark 10 Storage Test

 PCMark 10 is a trace-based benchmark that uses a wide-ranging set of real-world traces from popular applications and everyday tasks to measure the performance of storage devices.
 The quick benchmark is more relatable to those who use their PCs for leisure or basic office work, while the full benchmark relates more to power users.

 Crucial’s P5 Plus delivered very snappy application performance in PCMark 10’s workload traces.
 It not only scored second to the WD Black SN850 in the Quick System Drive benchmark, but it even beat the WD Black in the tougher Full System Drive benchmark.
 That leaves the rest of the competitors, including the Samsung 980, in the rearview.

 ATTO and CrystalDiskMark (CDM) are free and easy-to-use storage benchmarking tools that SSD vendors commonly use to assign performance specifications to their products.
 Both of these tools give us insight into how each device handles different file sizes.